PracticalParticle/GuardianSafe/sdk/typescript/docs/state-machine-engine.md

-# Guardian State Machine Engine
+# Bloxchain State Machine Engine

 ## Overview

-The Guardian State Machine Engine (`SecureOperationState`) is the core component that powers all security operations in the Guardian Framework.
+The Bloxchain State Machine Engine (`SecureOperationState`) is the core component that powers all security operations in the Bloxchain Protocol.
 It implements a sophisticated state management system that handles transaction lifecycle, access control, and security validation in a unified, auditable manner.

 ## State Machine Design Principles